 Large cruise ships can use as much as 250 tons of fuel a day (80,000 gallons).
-Medium-sized cruise ships can have daily fuel consumption between 140-150 tons.
+Medium-sized cruise ships can have a daily fuel consumption of between 140 and 150 tons.
 This means that the ship will be consuming 30 to 50 gallons per day per mile traveled.

 The speed and size of the massive cruise ships are the elements that determine their amount of fuel consumption.
 A smaller ship will obviously need less fuel than gigantic liners like the QM2.

 A similar concept applies to land vehicles as well.
 A small economy car will naturally need less gasoline to run longer than a large truck.